rfsfernandes/poketdex/README.md

 All the calls to [PokeAPI](https://pokeapi.co/) are made using [Retrofit](https://square.github.io/retrofit/).

-To ensure there isn't much load on the [PokeAPI](https://pokeapi.co/), I implemented a simple cache system using [RoomDB](https://developer.android.com/reference/android/arch/persistence/room/RoomDatabase).
+To ensure there isn't much load on the [PokeAPI](https://pokeapi.co/), as requested by the API developers,  I implemented a simple cache system using [RoomDB](https://developer.android.com/reference/android/arch/persistence/room/RoomDatabase).